SpotlightKid/python-rtmidi/examples/drumseq/README.rst

 This example was contributed by Michiel Overtoom [1]_.
 I just embellished it a bit and added command line option handling.
-You can see Michiel's original script in the Subversion history.
+You can see Michiel's original script in the repository history.

 The script ``drumseq.py`` implements a simple drum pattern sequencer, which reads patterns from text files in a very simple and easy to edit format, and